Updating Standard Branding Elements | Yext Hitchhikers Platform

 Variable Naming Convention

-Variables prefixed with yxt are variables used in the Search Library (and can also be referenced in the theme), while those prefixed with hh are variables defined just in the theme.
+Variables prefixed with yxt are variables used in the Search UI SDK library (and can also be referenced in the Theme), while those prefixed with hh are variables defined only in the Theme.
 If you want to add new variables in your variables files, we recommend you prefix them with something like hh to ensure there are no conflicts with other CSS variables your customer may be setting.

 You’ll want to inspect a customer’s website to ensure you’re adhering to their styles as much as possible.
 Customers might even have a style guide that will give you the specific colors and other styles to apply.
 For example, we can pull the Yext blue color by inspecting the CTA on the homepage, and grabbing the value #0f70f0 to use as our --yxt-color-brand-primary.

-For the --yxt-color-brand-primary and --yxt-color-text-primary, we recommend pulling dark colors that have enough contrast for accessibility purposes.
+For the --yxt-color-brand-primary and --yxt-color-text-primary, we recommend pulling colors that have enough contrast against your chosen background color for accessibility purposes.
 You can use a tool like WebAim’s Contrast Checker to verify if this passes sufficient contrast.
-Typically, we aim for a contrast above 7:1.
-See examples of bad contrast (orange) and good contrast (blue) in the images below.
+Typically, we aim for a contrast above 7:1 to pass all the tests.

 unit Quiz